KATY MAGAZINE NEWS

 “I think what makes our school most special is that we Pride ourselves in the tenure of our teaching staff,” says owner and founder Nicole Istre.

 Istre grew up in Katy and graduated from Katy High School in 1989.
 She and her husband have a combined family of six children, three grandchildren, and another on the way.
 She has always loved childcare and began her career early at age 15.

 “I’m an owner who is involved in the business on a daily basis.
 I absolutely love what I do,” says Istre.

 “I grew up knowing that I wanted to own my own school,” says Istre.
-“In the beginning my school was a Collaborative between Houston Community College and Katy Mills.
-We also were partners with the Katy school district.
+“In the beginning, my school was a Collaborative between Houston Community College and Katy Mills.
+We were also partners with the Katy school district.
 We did a pilot program our opening year with an inclusion program with the district.
 That program ran for 16 years and is probably one of my most rewarding experience.”

 Istre says that she and the staff often get high school and college graduation announcements from former students and they love it.
 She says that Katy is a big family and that staying in touch with so many students is easy.
 “The most rewarding is watching children with special needs grow and develop throughout program,” says Istre.

 She also loves her teachers and enjoys helping them grow.